 Sure, WSU would have been in a different bowl game with a different opponent had they won the Apple Cup but we can only go by what actually happened and here's the real kicker anyway: Who out there feels the Cougs played a "complete game" in a lot of their contests.

-the Cougs' 2103 campaign, game by game, quarter by quarter.
+GO BACK OVER the Cougs' 2103 campaign, game by game, quarter by quarter.
 The simple reality is that there were lots and lots of missed opportunities.
 Loads of mistakes.

 Yet despite that, the Cougs still put six wins on the board.

 And but for a different turn or two the final two games, that number swells to eight wins.